kroshu/kuka-external-control-sdk/kuka_external_control_sdk/doc/kss_implementation.md

 ## Convenience Wrapper Class

-Although there are currently only two versions of the robot interface for the KSS system, more may be developed in the future.
 To provide a unified class for using all different versions, a wrapper class was created.
 This class instantiates the appropriate version of the robot interface based on the configuration passed to it and forwards all method calls to the underlying implementation.

 If you wish to look into the implementation, you may want to start with [`robot.h`](../kss/include/kuka/external-control-sdk/kss/robot.h).